BigBroKuang/GAT/README.md

 # GAT
-Implementation of GAT with batch
+Implementation of GAT layer with batch operation